lanPN85/deep-sentiment/data/README.md

 ## Word Vectors
 - This project uses Facebook's fastText for word embedding.
 The embeddings should be stored in the `data/fasttext` directory.
 Make sure to include both the `.vec` and `.bin` files.
 - Public fasttext models trained on Wikipedia crawl are available [here](https://github.com/facebookresearch/fastText/blob/master/pretrained-vectors.md).
 Note that these models can be quite large and may take several minutes to load.
+- For a smaller, more portable model, we trained our own 100-dimension embeddings using the unlabeled portion of the IMDB Movie Reviews dataset.
+The model can be downloaded [here](https://drive.google.com/file/d/0B9hSrQl6_TSdZGdCSVBobFIxNTQ/view?usp=sharing).

 ## Download Links
 Download and extract the following into their respective folders.